 Ice in the water line can prevent water flow, reducing your ice maker’s ice output.
 If you suspect ice in your icemaker’s water line, locate the frozen line, turn off the water supply, and unplug the fridge.
 Then you can thaw the ice in the water line.

 If your ice has a bad smell or taste, it may be time to change your fridge’s water filter.
 Water filters accumulate dirt over time, which can build up and mix with the water as it enters the filter, which could give your ice a foul taste or odour.

 Replacing the filter should solve this problem.
 Ensure you have the correct filter, and consult your owner’s manual for instructions on replacing it.

 The ejector might not function correctly if your fridge’s ice maker or refrigerator is not level.

 If your fridge is not level, you can move it to an even surface or use shims to make it more level.
 If your fridge is level, check and see if your ice maker is on even mounts.
 If it is not, unscrew the mounts and reposition the ice maker.

 11. Ice Maker Won’t Stop Making Ice

-In addition to your ice maker not dropping ice, a common problem is when it wont stop making ice.
-There are a number of reasons why this might be the case, although the most common are usually down to the control arm stuck in the up position.
+Another common ice maker problem is when it won’t stop making ice.
+There can be several reasons for this issue, but one of the most common causes is the control arm being stuck in the up position.

-A non-functional ice maker can be a cause for concern, but often, there are simple fixes.
-If your ice maker is not working, try one of these tricks to get your fridge up and running again.
+A broken ice maker can be a cause for concern, but often, it’s a simple fix.
+If your ice maker has stopped working, try one of thee fixes mentioned above to get your fridge up and running again.